rakivo/drylib/README.md

     // We can print them:
     println!("cdigit: {cdigit}, cvector: {cvector:?}, cstring: {cstring}");

+    // By the way, you can use the `clones` macro specifying
+    // mutability of the variables that you want to clone as in here: clones!(mut digit, vector, mut string); // Just specify what variables you want to clone.
+    // this one ^^^^^ and this one ^^^^^^ will be created as mutable variables,
+    // with the formula already described up above.
+    //
+    // Therefore, this macro call expands follows:
+    // let mut cdigit = digit.clone();
+    // let cvector = vector.clone();
+    // let mut cstring = string.clone();

-    // Here is another one, the `mutclones` macro, it does the same thing as the clones macro, but expanded variables are mutable. mutclones!(digit, vector, string); // The `mutclones` macro expands in this code:
+    // Here is another one, the `mutclones` macro, it does the same thing as the clones macro, but created variables are all mutable.
+    mutclones!(digit, vector, string); // The `mutclones` macro expands in this code:
     // let mut cdigit = digit.clone();
     // let mut cvector = vector.clone();